ATTPC/libattpc/README.md

 make doc
 ```

-The documentation is built in the directory `doc/build`.
+The documentation is built in the subdirectory `doc` of the build directory.
+To view it, open the file
+`build/doc/html/index.html` in a web browser.